A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Introduction

 \subsection{Organization of This Survey Article}

-This survey article provides a comprehensive overview of existing research, challenges, and opportunities in the area of metasurfaces-aided ISAC.
-The paper's outline is illustrated in Fig.~\ref{fig:outline}.
-For clarity, we commence with a brief background on standalone metasurface-assisted communication systems in Section~\ref{sec:RIS_comm} and standalone metasurface-assisted sensing systems in Section~\ref{sec:RIS_sens}.
-Following this, we offer an overview of ISAC in Section~\ref{sec:ISAC}.
-Sections~\ref{sec:RIS_RCC},~\ref{sec:RIS_DFRC} and~\ref{sec:app_dfrc} summarize existing research and prominent applications at the two integration levels in ISAC (RCC and DFRC) when metasurfaces are employed as separate entities, also known as RIS-assisted ISAC.
-Section~\ref{sec:HISAC} summarizes the state of the art in the area of holographic ISAC, which includes utilizing metasurfaces as transmitters.
+This survey article provides a comprehensive overview of existing research, challenges, and opportunities in the area of metasurface-aided ISAC.
+The outline of the paper is illustrated in Fig.~\ref{fig:outline}.
+For clarity, we begin with a brief background on ISAC and metasurfaces in Section~\ref{sec:BG}.
+Following this, we summarize existing research on RIS-assisted ISAC, where metasurfaces are employed as separate entities between the transmitters and the receivers at the two integration levels in ISAC: RCC in Section~\ref{sec:RIS_RCC}, and DFRC when RIS is utilized for basic DFRC operations, as an architectural enabler for DFRC, and for advanced DFRC operations in Sections~\ref{sec:RIS_DFRC1}, ~\ref{sec:RIS_DFRC2}, and~\ref{sec:RIS_DFRC3}, respectively.
+Section~\ref{sec:ML_RIS_ISAC} offers a disussion on current works on machine learning for RIS-assisted ISAC.
+Section~\ref{sec:holo} summarizes the state of the art in the area of holographic ISAC, which includes utilizing metasurfaces at the transmitter and/or the receiver side.
 Finally, the paper concludes in Section~\ref{sec:conc}.
 A list of the acronyms used in the paper is given in Table~\ref{acr}.